splunk/public-o11y-docs/gdi/opentelemetry/install-windows-manual.rst

 Install using the GUI
 ---------------------------------

-Double click the downloaded package and follow the instructions in the wizard.
+Run the downloaded package and follow the instructions in the guided setup.

 .. _windows-powershell: